-- Creating outreach events to welcome high school students to campus and sharing data with local high school principals. - Providing Expository Reading and Writing courses to high school seniors in preparation for college-level writing. - Training high school counselors about transfer, certificate and degree programs, SEPs and discussing assessments. - Collaborating with CSUB's Cal-SOAP (California Student Opportunity and Access Program) program to engage low-income and rural students early in high school through college orientation, registration and beyond. - Collaborating with area high schools, colleges and CSUB through the California Academic Partnership Program (CAPP) designed to identify strengths and deficiencies at the high school and college levels, and bring discipline faculty together to effect change. - Piloting alternative basic skills formats, such as accelerated courses in pre-collegiate English and mathematics, combining curriculum and moving students through two course levels in one semester, among other measures. - Supporting MESA and STEM students with intensive services including counseling and tutoring. - Offering a seamless pathway from Bakersfield College to CSUB, to locally produce more degree-holding engineers.
+- Creating outreach events to welcome high school students to campus and sharing data with local high school principals. - Providing Expository Reading and Writing courses to high school seniors in preparation for college-level writing. - Training high school counselors about transfer, certificate and degree programs, SEPs and discussing assessments. - Collaborating with California State University, Bakersfield's California Student Opportunity and Access Program to engage low-income and rural students early in high school through college orientation, registration and beyond. - Collaborating with area high schools, colleges, and California State University, Bakersfield through the California Academic Partnership Program designed to identify strengths and deficiencies at the high school and college levels, and bring discipline faculty together to effect change. - Piloting alternative basic skills formats, such as accelerated courses in pre-collegiate English and mathematics, combining curriculum, and moving students through two course levels in one semester, among other measures. - Supporting Mathematics, Engineering, Science Achivement and Science, Technology, Engineering and Math students with intensive services including counseling and tutoring. - Offering a seamless pathway from Bakersfield College to California State University, Bakersfield, to locally produce more degree-holding engineers.

-A Bakersfield College Title V team began working in February 2014 to address ways to infuse a new College culture of evidence and data to inform change that will result in student success.
+A Bakersfield College Title V team began working in February 2014 to address ways to infuse a new college culture of evidence and data to inform change that will result in student success.
 Data show that the success rates of Latino students at Bakersfield College are lower than those of other students.
-Closing this "equity gap" requires data-informed decision-making.
-The following five-year, big-picture goals inform this work: 1) develop a "holistic" basic skills pathway for underprepared students; 2) significantly increase underprepared student learning and success rates while closing the equity gap; 3) significantly increase Bakersfield College's overall six-year completion rate by addressing the needs of underprepared students.
+Closing this "equity gap" requires data-informed decision-making.72 The following five-year, big-picture goals inform this work:

+- develop a "holistic" basic skills pathway for underprepared students - significantly increase underprepared student learning and success rates while closing the equity gap - significantly increase Bakersfield College's overall six-year completion rate by addressing the needs of underprepared students.73